kdeyev/pgz/README.md

 ```

 All the scenes will share the map object and collision detector object.
 So, the communication between different players scenes is done with collision detection.
-If one scene shoots the cannon ball (by implementing the CannobBall actor and adding its instance to the map):
+If one scene shoots the cannon ball (by implementing the CannonBall actor and adding its instance to the map):
 ```
 def on_mouse_down(self, pos, button):
     start_point = self.calc_cannon_ball_start_pos(pos)